 At a glance, it seems as if the Ardat-Yakshi have suffered a retcon, bad writing, or some kind of plot hole.
 In Mass Effect 2, we learn from Samara that only three Ardat-Yakshi are in existence, with a few more possibly scattered on planets throughout the galaxy.
 When we get to Mass Effect 3, however, we discover that the monastery is full of them and they are being turned into banshees.

 For those who don't read the codex, this is largely the assumption.
 But according to the (slightly retconned) lore, Samara's three daughters are the only full-blown Ardat-Yakshi, alongside one other that was mentioned on a datapad.
 The other banshees were made from asari who carried the dormant Ardat-Yakshi gene.

-I admit, the game could have done a better job presenting the situation.
+I admit that the game could have done a better job presenting the situation.
 It's implied by the quest and the codex that the people living in the monastery are mostly carriers of the Ardat-Yakshi gene who made the choice to live there, even though they don't have to, for fear of creating more Ardat-Yakshi.